COSC3020/mergesort-TedDay5/README.md

 This is due to the function withing mergesort() being $\Theta$(log n) as the input array gets divided down into two iteratively regardless of case.
 The worse-case runtime of merge() being $\Theta$($n^2$).
 The case where its reverse sorted, each n will be compared to the rest of the array (n).

+“I certify that I have listed all sources used to complete this exercise, including the use of any Large Language Models.
+All of the work is my own, except where stated otherwise.
+I am aware that plagiarism carries severe penalties and that if plagiarism is suspected, charges may be filed against me without prior notice.”